Honoring Choices Across Cultures: End of Life and Advance Care Planning

 *The LEARN model was developed at Stanford University and is an effective model of cross cultural communication based on the following core behaviors: Listen, Explain, Acknowledge, Recommend and Negotiate.

-If you are a student or practicing provider, please take advantage of this free course.
-This course is on the Moodle platform, so you'll need to apply for a guest ID in order to participate:
+This course is on the Canvas platform, so you'll need to apply for a guest ID in order to participate:

-In addition to this free course, you are also welcome to attend our monthly Travel and Tropical Medicine Lecture Series events and other U of M Department of Medicine global health educational programming.
-For providers who are interested in receiving CME/CEU credit, we offer the Online Global Health Course.
+In addition to this free intro course, you are also welcome to attend our monthly Global Medicine Lecture Series events and other U of M Department of Medicine global health educational programming.
+For providers who are interested in receiving CME/CEU credit, we offer the Clinical Tropical Medicine & Online Global Health Curriculum.